Bibek99/sqlproc/USAGE.md

 The sample backend (`examples/backend`) demonstrates:

-1. Auto-running migrations on start-up
+1. Auto-running schema migrations and stored procedures on start-up
 2. Serving REST endpoints on top of generated code
 3. Simple JSON handlers using standard `net/http`